-Wastewater, or sewage, is water that we have used and discarded down any drain within our homes, such as dishwashers, washing machines, sinks, showers, toilets, and related facilities.
+The Kamloops Sewage Treatment Centre receives and processes millions of litres of waste water each day.
+Wastewater, or sewage, is water that has been used and discarded down any drain within our homes, such as dishwashers, washing machines, sinks, showers and toilets.
 This discarded waste water goes down our drains and travels through pipes to the Kamloops Sewage Treatment Centre.

 Below are items that should never be flushed down toilets or poured down a drain:

 - Personal care wipes/ baby wipes (even if they say "flushable" they can still cause problems)

 - Sanitary pads

 Traces of pharmaceuticals are being detected in the environment and in our water sources due to consumers throwing medications and other personal care products in the garbage, flushing them down the toilet or pouring down the sink.

 Most pharmacies will take back unused portions of medications.
 To find the location nearest you visit: www.healthsteward.ca